 Every high school sponsor, whether they’re asked to head up the freshmen class, or they are the head football coach, knows that they’ll probably need to raise money.
 Having the necessary funds so the group can function and carry out its objectives is paramount.
 It’s constantly in the back of everyone club sponsor’s mind.

-When it comes to preparing for a high school fundraiser, no one goes in expecting to fail.
+When coming up with high school fundraising ideas, no one goes in expecting to fail.
 Most are at least reasonably optimistic that they’ll reach or come close to their financial goals.
 Yet the odds are against them, and the statistics bear that out.
 Most high school sales end up producing average results, at best.
 In other words, they don’t reach their full potential.
 But if raising money is that important, why do so many groups fall short?

 Another way to answer that question is to ask, “What are some of the key differences between average, and amazing high school sales results?
 Obviously the answer to that question depends on several factors.